 Hands-On Stewardship Opportunities

-Habitat Study & Restoration
+Habitat Conservation & Restoration

 The Farmington River system is a world of fish, invertebrates, and plants living in stream corridors that run right through our world of roads, dams, culverts, downtowns, industrial areas, and neighborhoods.